Making Mathematics Fun and Accessible for Everyone

 Nominations and Registration

-Teachers throughout Western Pennsylvania can each nominate up to four high school students to attend who show an interest in mathematics and/or mathematics education.
+Teachers throughout Western Pennsylvania can each nominate up to six high school students to attend who show an interest in mathematics and/or mathematics education.
+Students may also apply.

 For questions or more information about the Mathematics Symposium, contact Matthew Pascal, Ph.D., at 412-392-3892 or firstname.lastname@example.org.